 3.3.
 The NCP may provide a forum for discussion and assist the business community, worker organizations, other non-governmental organizations, and other interested parties to deal with the issue(s) raised in an efficient and timely manner and in accordance with applicable law.

 3.5.
-Where the issue(s) raised is/are considered to merit further examination, the NCP will offer its good offices to help the parties involved to resolve the issue(s).In doing so, the NCP will offer to facilitate a dialogue to assist the parties in dealing with the issues.
+Where the issue(s) raised is/are considered to merit further examination, the NCP will offer its good offices to help the parties involved to resolve the issue(s).In doing so; the NCP will offer to facilitate a voluntary dialogue to assist the parties in dealing with the issues.
 This may include access to consensual and non-adversarial means, such as conciliation or mediation.
 Facilitated dialogue or mediation can only take place with the agreement of all parties.

-3.9.
+3.10.
 The Canadian NCP’s languages of operation are English and French.

 4.1.
 There are several stages involved in handling the receipt of a request for review by the NCP.